ngem1/universal-remote-card/README.md

 **Note**: If the remote element (default or custom) actions targets are not explicitly set in the UI they will be autofilled (if autofill is enabled) using the custom action entity or global IDs depending on which best matches the `perform-action` domain.

-Click the `ADD REMOTE ELEMENT` button to add a custom action remote element.
+Click the `Add remote element` button to add a custom action remote element.
 Custom action remote elements can be buttons, sliders, or touchpads.

 Custom actions in this list can be reordered for organization, but doing so does not have any effect on the the remote card layout.
 They can also be deleted, copied, and edited.